Home > Recipes > American > Homemade Canned Dill Pickles

 Homemade dill pickles > store bought dill pickles, and here’s why:

 These easy dill pickles are ones that I’d munch on any day.
 Store bought pickles do not rent space in my pantry.
-At the grocery store, so many jars have a large list of ingredients with preservatives, additives, natural flavors (which we don’t even know what this could be!), and worst of all, yellow food coloring.
-Why wash out the natural shade of a pickle?
-Why should it be yellow when pickled?
-That’s largely unnatural.
-Pickle recipes like this one are easy to make and this way, you know what you’re putting into your body and how good it is.
+At the grocery store, so many jars have a large list of ingredients with preservatives, additives, and “natural flavors”.
+And worst of all, yellow food coloring.

 You’ll need dill stems, with… flowers?

-That’s right!
-A dill seed not only makes for tasty stems, but also flowers!
-These sweet little flowers may not actually taste sweet, but they’re too cute.
 Along with dill stems, the fresh dill heads add to the dill pickle flavor that’s classic and well loved.
-Homemade pickles always trumps store bought, and natural, garden grown dill is one of the many ingredients that make the canning process turn out the most delicious jars of pickles.
+Homemade pickles always trumps store bought, and natural, garden grown dill is one of the many ingredients.
+It makes the canning process turn out the most delicious jars of pickles.

 Cucumbers naturally are what makes pickles, of course!
 You’ll need 3 lbs small cucumbers.